zacstewart/zacstewart.github.io/README.md

 ## Improving Results

 In order to get better results, there's a few things we can change.
-For starters, we can try to extract more features from the emails, we can try different kinds of features, we can tune the parameters of the naïve Bayes classifier, or try another classifier all together.
+We can try to extract more features from the emails, we can try different kinds of features, we can tune the parameters of the naïve Bayes classifier, or try another classifier all together.

 One way to get more features is to use n-gram counts instead of just word counts.
 So far we've relied upon what's known as "bag of words" features.
 It's